joseph-turk/joseph-turk.github.io/_posts/2016-07-10-building-commonplace.md

 I took on several demanding projects at my day job during the course of developing Commonplace.
 Naturally, I had to prioritize the work that I actually get paid for, and so my commitment to Commonplace suffered.

 Commonplace was a personal project, so having the timeline slip was no big deal.
 If it had been a client project, though, I would have been in trouble.
 Underestimating how long I would need to build the app would have led to long nights and unnecessary stress.

-## What's Next?
-Given how long Commonplace took, I'm abandoning my project-per-month goal.
-Instead, I'm just going to focus on always having a project to work on, regardless of how long I think it'll take me to finish.
-I also plan on posting more so I can put my learning moments down in writing.